-probemix P016 VHL is an in vitro diagnostic (IVD)1
+The SALSA MLPA Probemix P016 VHL is an in vitro diagnostic (IVD)1

-Please note that this probemix is for In Vitro Diagnostic use (IVD) in the countries specified at the end of this product description.
-In all other countries, the product is for Research Use Only (RUO).
+Please note that this probemix is for in vitro diagnostic (IVD) use in the countries specified at the end of this product description.
+In all other countries, the product is for research use only (RUO).

 tumour suppressor gene, located in chromosomal region 3p25.3.
-80% of individuals with VHL syndrome inherit a mutation whereas 20% of individuals have a de novo mutation (Gene Reviews; http://www.ncbi.nlm.nih.gov/books/NBK1463/).
-Of the mutations in the VHL
+Approximately 80% of individuals with VHL disease inherit a mutation, whereas 20% of individuals have a de novo mutation (http://www.ncbi.nlm.nih.gov/books/NBK1463/

-gene, 30-60% are missense mutations, 20-40% large intragenic deletions (0.5-250 kb), 12-20% microdeletions or insertions and 7-11% nonsense mutations (Decker et al. 2014).
-Interestingly, the loss of the nearby BRK1
+gene, 30-60% are missense mutations, 20-40% are large intragenic deletions (0.5-250 kb), 12-20% are microdeletions or insertions and 7-11% are nonsense mutations (Decker et al. 2014).

-gene in combination with VHL
+gene in combination with loss of (part of) the VHL

-loss is associated with a reduced risk of renal cell carcinoma as compared to defects in the VHL
+gene can be associated with a reduced risk of renal cell carcinoma as compared to defects in the VHL

 gene only (Escobar et al. 2010, McNeill et al. 2009).
 This probemix contains two probes that target the BRK1

 This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mlpa.com
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com